 Broadly Speaking professions that follow a more repetitive nature will be the ones most at risk of becoming redundant.
 Positions which involve high levels of data entry have already been affected by automation as more of the heavy lifting has been taken over by computer programmes.

 In industries such as law and accountancy, the more routine research and time-consuming tasks will likely be replaced by computers.
 This will threaten the job prospects of paralegals and general assistants.
 Wider secretarial jobs will also become more vulnerable to automation as robots are able to take on more complex tasks in different fields.
+In large industries, process automation is already being implemented to remove errors and ease production line processes.
+Using siemens automation parts and other automation equipment from industrial automation providers makes it easy for large production processes to happen with more ease.

 Automation in Relation to IT Support